Trump cancels London visit over 'bad' embassy deal

 Story highlights

-- US President says he won't visit UK for ribbon-cutting of new embassy
+- US President says he won't visit London for ribbon-cutting of new embassy

-- Trump cites disapproval with the deal to sell the existing embassy site as reason; would have likely faced considerable protests in the UK
+- Trump cites disapproval with embassy deal, but he would have faced considerable protests

 (CNN)US President Donald Trump won't be paying a visit to London to open his country's billion-dollar embassy, he tweeted Thursday.